Common Side Effects of Stress

 Even though stress is part of life, one can make conscious efforts to avoid being overwhelmed.
 Some of the ways to achieve this is by doing the following:

-1) Regular exercise: It must not involve serious workout or gym membership.
-Brisk walking, cycling, having an evening stroll, etc can help to relieve stress and make one feel relaxed afterwards.
+1) Regular exercise: It must not involve serious workouts or gym membership.
+Brisk walking, cycling, having an evening stroll, etc can help to relieve stress and make one feel relaxed afterward.

 3) Have a daily To-do list: When overwhelmed by day-to-day activities, it helps to have a to-do list of your day even before it begins.
 It helps to adjust your mind and body for the day’s tasks.

 4) Relaxation: Find time to rest and relax when you feel stressed.
-It can be in form of a nap, reading your favourite book, listening to a soft music, having a massage, etc.
+It can be in the form of a nap, reading your favorite book, listening to soft music, having a massage, etc.

 5) Speak to a Healthcare Professional: If your stress is emotionally orchestrated, it may help to speak to a healthcare professional about your worries.
 A Doctor can help by offering advice, prescribing medicine or referring you to a therapist.